 The OECD Secretariat carries out the work of the OECD.
 It is led by the Secretary-General and composed of directorates and divisions that work with policy makers and shapers in each country, providing insights and expertise to help guide policy making based on evidence in close coordination with committees.
 Directorates report to the Secretary-General.
 The 3 300 employees of the Secretariat include economists, lawyers, scientists, political analysts, sociologists, digital experts, statisticians and communication professionals.
 In addition to its Headquarters in Paris, France, the OECD also has centers in Berlin, Mexico, Tokyo and Washington D.C., which are part of the OECD’s public affairs and communications team.

 The following is a list of OECD directorates and most, but not all, of its principal committees.
-There are some 250 committees at work in all.
+There are over 300 committees at work in all.

 1. Development and Cooperation Directorate